Incoming Exchange Students…Welcome to UMKC!

 - Your program application is complete once a check mark appears next to each application item.

 - All new international students are charged $100 for our online partner exchange application.
-Additional fees include an $80 charge per semester fee from the International Student Affairs Office (ISAO), as well as the required health insurance.
-The ISAO and health insurance charges will appear on your student Pathway (UMKC billing account) once you arrive in Kansas City and are enrolled in classes.
+Additional fees include an $80 charge per semester fee from the International Student Affairs Office (ISAO), as well as the UMKC required health insurance.
+The ISAO and health insurance charges will appear on your student Pathway account (UMKC course and billing account) once you arrive in Kansas City and are enrolled in classes.

 - Email Kate Wozniak to indicate you have started the application process.

 All exchange students will be charged for UMKC International Student Health Insurance.
 UMKC does not accept health insurance from other countries.
 The cost of the mandatory health insurance is approximately … for fall semester and …. for spring.
 For a full academic year (Aug-July), insurance is approximately $… per student.
 This fee will be placed on your student Pathway UMKC billing account.

 UMKC Residential Life offers housing on the Volker Campus providing students a place to meet and hang out with other students and be close to campus and the city.
 Exchange students typically choose to live in an on campus residence hall.